gitkavi/Responsive-Portfolio/README.md

 # Responsive-Portfolio

-It is a portfolio example created with media queries to make it responsive.
+It is a portfolio example created with media queries to make it responsive, please check https://gitkavi.github.io/Responsive-Portfolio/